-- 11.1 The Council has conducted a STAR survey with the specific aim of obtaining customer feedback through a survey of general needs tenants, all sheltered tenants and leaseholders.
-CBH will need to develop a resident engagement action plan to include more consultation with residents to help tenants and leaseholders understand and take responsibility and understand safety of their homes. - 11.2 Further engagement will also be required to increase understanding of climate change and net zero carbon, so tenants understand what has to be done and how this will be done to achieve our goals and aspirations in managing our assets.
+- 11.1 The Council has previously conducted a bi-annual Survey of Tenants and Residents (STAR) with the specific aim of obtaining customer feedback on satisfaction with services through a survey of general needs tenants, all sheltered tenants and leaseholders.
+From this CBH developed a resident engagement action plan to include more consultation with residents to help tenants and leaseholders understand and take responsibility and understand safety in their homes. - 11.2 Further engagement will also be required to increase understanding of climate change and net zero carbon, so tenants understand what has to be done and how this will be done to achieve our goals and aspirations in managing our assets.